 – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – –

 Following on from the huge success of our slogan competition we have decided to make a competition a monthly feature.
-It aims to be a little light relief in this highly-competitive and deadline driven industry we work in – bringing like-minded people together for some good clean fun.
+It aims to be a little light relief in this highly-competitive and deadline-driven industry we work in – bringing like-minded people together for some good clean fun.
 Each month will be a different challenge.
-The lucky winner will get to choose between a beautiful leather bound notebook, or an engraved Lamy fountain pen, delivered direct to their door.
+The lucky winner will get to choose between a beautiful leather-bound notebook or an engraved Lamy fountain pen, delivered directly to their door.

 How would you define the role of a copywriter?

 How many times have you been asked at a party “What do you do for a living?” and upon replying ” I’m a copywriter” been faced with a glazed expression or even a nervous laugh and an “oh, very nice.”

 The term Copywriting is so often perceived incorrectly.
 It covers such a broad spectrum and requires many diverse skills.
 It is a profession that can be both exhilarating and exasperating, disappointing and rewarding.

 So, put your thinking caps on and describe your profession in 50 words or less.
 Seriously or lightheartedly.

 You have 2 weeks to come up with a definition for the role of a copywriter and a further week to choose the winner.